evandibona/dictionary-crm/README.md

 # Customer Relationship Management

+A small set of Lua scripted CRM tools.
+Currently packaged as an interactive command line interface.

 ## Why

 Most CRM's work fine, but not great.
 It's the little bits of friction that add up to major frustrations.